 The first chapter reviews all the major milestones in John Gottman’s decades long research.
 That’s really good there.

 I liked the dialogue examples, to which Gottman added his own commentary of what the couple was thinking to add further clarity and explanatory power.

 All John Gottman books are above average when it comes to content and relationship insights.

-This one is a bit more academic though and ends up talking a bit less about relationship and more about relationship literature, exploring Sue Johnson, Shirley Glass, attachment styles etc.
+“The Science of Trust” is a bit more academic though, and ends up talking a bit less about relationships and more about relationship literature, exploring Sue Johnson, Shirley Glass, attachment styles etc.

-But he also gets very technical and somewhat lost around a lot of game theory, which felt a bit tangential to the relationship topic.
+Gottman also gets very technical and somewhat lost around game theory, which felt a bit tangential to the relationship topic.